ibretsam/CurrencyConverter/development-log.md

 #### Day 2: Setting Up the Project

-Day two was dedicated to setting up the project environment.
+On this day, I was busy, so I just set up the project.
 I initialized the project in Xcode and designed a basic app interface using mock data.
-I also created an app icon leveraging [icon.kitchen](https://icon.kitchen) to generate a professional-looking icon quickly.
+I also created an app icon using [icon.kitchen](https://icon.kitchen) to generate a professional-looking icon quickly.

 #### Day 3: A Brief Pause